 This stunning shallow beach with crystal clear waters has been ranked second in the world for its beauty by the Discovery Channel.

 Ever since, hundreds of tourists make it to Gavdos only to visit this wild spot, more similar to the African landscape than to the European one.

-In the area, it’s possible to visit a small church in the area, which gives the name to the beach as well as rests of buildings belonging to the Roman period.
+In the area, it’s possible to visit a small church, which gives the name to the beach as well as the rest of the buildings belonging to the Roman period.

 If you decide to reach Agios Ioannis giving a try to hiking before you reach the destination the small beach of Fetifes is a great place to stop for pictures or a swim.